What is Rivet?- Definition, Types, Working & Process

 What is Rivet Joint?

-A riveted joint is a permanent joint with mainly two components (parts to be joined) that are held together by a rivet with the head at the top and the tail at the bottom.
+A riveted joint creates a permanent connection in two primary parts that are connected by a rivet.
+The rivet is usually oriented with the head on top and it will have the tail extending down below the part.

 Types of Riveted Joint